WarsameJ/Panoptic-Segmentation-using-Detectron2/README.md

 # Panoptic-Segmentation-using-Detectron2
 This is a project using a Mask R-CNN using Detectron2.
+The notebook in this prokect was created using Google Colab and contains code specific to that IDE.
+The code in reference is a snippet that enables colab to access a device's webcam in order to execute Detectron2's panoptic segmentation.
+To ensure this notebook executes, verify that the Runtime type has GPU selected as the "Hardware Accelerator".
+The output file, containing the segmented video will be available in the contents folder as "out.mp4" after running the notebook.